 Redeeming Rewards

-Rewards earned with the Chase Freedom Unlimited come in the form of points, which are redeemable in several ways:
+Rewards earned with the Chase Freedom Unlimited come in the form of points, which can be redeemed in several different ways:

 - Cash via statement credit or direct deposit to a linked bank account